slatedocs/slate/source/includes/_kuzzleObject.md

 |---------------|---------|----------------------------------------|---------|
 | ``queuable`` | boolean | Mark this request as (not) queuable | ``true`` |

+#### Return value

+Returns the `Kuzzle` object to allow chaining.

+#### Callback response

+Resolves to a JSON object containing server information.

 ## getStatistics

-> Without argument, returns the last statistic frame in an array:
+> Without argument, retrieves the last statistic frame in an array:

 ```js
 // Using callbacks (NodeJS or Web Browser)